 Mercado de Antojitos

-In the Huatápera, an old colonial courtyard building near the northeast corner of the main plaza, is this three-room museum.
-Built in...
+Embedded in the Huatápera, an old colonial courtyard building near the northeast corner of the main plaza, this small museum has...

 Fábrica San Pedro

 This great old textile factory from the 19th century is essentially a living museum.
 Hand-loomed and hand-dyed bedspreads, tablecloths...

 The arched interior of this charming cafe makes for a very pleasant place for a coffee and a piece of cake.
 There are black-and-white...

 Ambience is old-school at this arched, cavernous café that serves everything from enchiladas to sandwiches to salads to cappuccinos.
 The...